code4it-dev/c4it-hugo/content/architecture-note/c4-model/index.md

 - the path separator must be `/`.
 - if the workspace file does not exist, it will be created automatically with a default template.

+Needless to say it, replace the local path with your own one.

 Now, if everything goes well, you will be able to see the empty diagram on *localhost:8080*.